stevezhangzA/nash-chain-of-thought/README.md

 ## *Thanks*

 We use the following models: GLM4-chat (9B)[4], Mistral-Instruct (7B)[5].
-We have also introduced Nash CoT with LLama3-Instruct [6].
+We have also advocated utlizing Nash CoT with LLama3-Instruct [6].
 However, there are concerns regarding uncontrollable factors mentioned above.

 Our codebase has been derived from Automatic CoT's codebase, and our local decoder has been constructed using Huggingface Transformer.